raveen15/LocationFinder/README.md

 Clone the project into a designated folder and import project using Android Studio.

-NOTE: If there are any gradle build errors, delete the .idea and .gradle folders and rebuild project.
+NOTE: If there are any gradle build errors, delete the .idea folder and rebuild project.